pengowray/VaraHuffmanNet/README.md

 * Bytes 0 to 4: begin with the 4 byte header `48 45 33 0D` "HE3\r"
   *  Presumably stands for "Huffman Encoding 3".
 (Anyone know which version of which VARA products this was introduced or is compatible with?)
-  *  Note: '3' instead of '0' used for empty and plain text messages
+  *  Only byte 2 differs from Plain Bytes message header (ascii 3 vs 0)
   *  Messages which don't contain either header ("HE0\r" nor "HE3\r") are rejected
 * Byte 5 is referred in the source code as a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).
-  *  It's calculated by XORing all bytes of original message (uncompressed without the header).
+  *  It's calculated by XORing all bytes of original message (uncompressed without the header), like a sort of parity check.
 It is _not_ CRC-8.
 * Bytes 6,7,8,9: Integer with length of decoded message in bytes (without header).
 Little endian I guess.
 * Bytes 10 and 11: SymbolCount: The number of unique/distinct symbols (8-bit characters) used in the message
   *  Same as the number of entries in the Huffman Index (or half its length in bytes)